git-up/GitUp/CONTRIBUTING.md

 8. The pull request MUST contain as few commits as needed
 9. The pull request MUST NOT contain fixup or revert commits (flatten them beforehand using GitUp!)
 10. The pull request MUST be rebased on latest `master` when sent

-**Be aware that GitUp is under [GPL v3 license](http://www.gnu.org/licenses/gpl-3.0.txt), so any contribution you make will be GPL'ed.**